-GLOSSARY
+GLOSSARY.

 - archery: the use of a bow and arrow

 - arrow:

 - how

-- competition: match or game one wants to win
+- competition: match or game you want to win

-- door.

 - fired: shot

 - lad: boy

-- poster: piece of paper with pictures and words
+- poster: piece of paper with pictures and words.

 The men couldn't believe their eyes.
 They stared at the lad.
 No one could hit a deer from so far away, no one!